-Human beings have always used their knowledge, their imagination, their physical and mental skills, and their understanding of the world around them to create things – things that could be as simple as a hammer, as complex as a computer, as beautiful as a painting, as lasting as a monument, as enduring as a philosophical or religious system, as ephemeral as the next fashion trend, and as abstract as society itself and the relations among people within society.
+Human beings have always used their knowledge, imagination, physical and mental skills, and their understanding of the world around them to create things – things that could be as simple as a hammer, as complex as a computer and as abstract as society itself and the relations among people within society.
 The Humanities major offers students an opportunity to study the historical, cultural, social, and intellectual contexts and impacts of the many different types of things that human beings have created across different cultures and societies, including perhaps the most profound creation of all — the multitude of ideas defining what it means to be human.
 Students majoring in the Humanities will have a chance to explore art, literature, religion, philosophy, history, and culture, and to enrich this exploration with some of the most important recent theories stemming from the fields like gender and sexuality studies, urban studies, and science and technology studies.

 Students can choose to follow the academic bulletin from the year that they were admitted or a more recent academic bulletin.
 For example, if you were admitted to NYU Shanghai in Fall 2019, you can choose to follow the academic bulletin 2019-2020, 2020-2021, and 2021-2022.

 To declare the Humanities major, students must have a final grade of C in Global Perspective on Society Course.

 Faculty mentors are the leading faculty and experts in the major disciplines.
 Students can reach out to faculty mentors for specific questions about the major, and references for connecting with relevant discipline resources.
 If you have specific questions about specific fields of study within the major, you can search for faculty through the faculty directory.